RichardFoo/Trinket-USB-Keyboard/README.md

       [troubleshooting page](https://learn.adafruit.com/adafruit-trinket-m0-circuitpython-arduino/troubleshooting)
       before imaging the Trinket.
 (OK, yes, I actually re-imaged it a bunch of times trying to figure out why I couldn't fit the libraries on it.
-Erasing was part of my last clean round of imaging.)
+Erasing was part of my last clean round of steps.)

 - Next, download the proper library version.
   Get it [here](https://learn.adafruit.com/welcome-to-circuitpython/circuitpython-libraries).